-Carers voice and involvement
+Carers Voice and Involvement

 - 1. Ensure that carers are acknowledged as partners in care, and their skills and knowledge are valued and used when planning care for the person they care for - 2.
 Provide more opportunities for carers to be involved in strategic planning and commissioning decisions - 3.
 Embed the practice of working in co-production with carers and people with lived experience, as well as other stakeholders, to ensure they are involved in the development, design and provision of services to meet their real needs. - 4.
-Carers to be involved in service review and evaluation, re-design and procurement evaluation - 5.
+Carers to be involved in service review and evaluation, redesign and procurement evaluation - 5.
 Promote carer involvement in delivering training to others

-Planning for the future
+Planning for the Future

-- 1. Review transition practice to ensure that policy is implemented. - Transition applies to different situations e.g. - A young carer becoming an adult carer - A cared for young person becoming an adult - A cared for adult moving out of home to live independently - 2.
+- 1. Review \transition practice to ensure that policy is implemented. - 2.
 Ensure transition processes undertaken are within agreed standards, so carers and cared for are able to plan appropriately. - 3.
 Map current transition issues between age related or condition specific services to ensure carers are supported when those they care for move - 4.
-Explore possibility of using housing options (e.g. domiciliary care/care homes/supported living/shared lives) as respite to 'practice' for the future.
+Explore possibility of using housing options (e.g. domiciliary care/care homes/supported living/shared lives) as respite to 'practice' for the future. - Transition applies to different situations: A young carer becoming an adult carer A cared for young person becoming an adult A cared for adult moving out of home to live independently

-Measuring success

-Different audiences require different measures of success and all measures will be based on the I statements.
+Measuring success - different audiences require different measures of success and all measures will be based on the I statements.
 We will capture both quantitative (numbers of people/attending a service) and qualitative (conversations, how well a service was delivered, what people thought).